spbisya/waifuWebApp/README.md

 # Api for Waifu Sim 0.1

+##UPDATE 07.04.2016 Independenсe day
+  **Created screens for creation and viewing waifus, questions, accosts and greetings.
+Visit volhgroup.tk to see changes**

 ##UPDATE 06.16.2016
   **All POST requests should be made with adding ?token=<your token> to path**